catseye/Jaccia/README.markdown

 circular paths of slime cells) remain.
 Jacciata is a more involved automaton which finds only the shortest path.

-[Scientific Proof that Slime Molds are Intelligent Maze Solvers]: http://web.archive.org/web/20020220163303/http://www.riken.go.jp/lab-www/frontier-div/NEWSLETTER/feb2001/ameboid_e.htm
+[Announcement of Scientific Proof that Slime Molds are Intelligent Maze Solvers]:   http://web.archive.org/web/20020220163303/http://www.riken.go.jp/lab-www/frontier-div/NEWSLETTER/feb2001/ameboid_e.htm

 Properties
 ----------